How to Manage Domain Admin and Tech Contact Details

 - Some registrars may temporarily hold updates for security verification.

-Understanding COR Lock and Other Domain Locks
+Understanding the COR Lock and Other Domain Locks

 What is a COR Lock?